Yiunny/AWS-project-gameteam/content/2-Proposal/_index.md

 pre: " <b> 2. </b> "
 ---

-# Alien Dash: AWS-Powered Gaming Infrastructure
+# Alien Spy: AWS-Powered Gaming Infrastructure
 ## A Serverless Unity Game for Cloud Skills Development

 ### 1. Executive Summary
-**Alien Dash** is a serverless, endless runner game developed with Unity and AWS to serve as a hands-on learning framework for cloud integration.
+**Alien Spy** is a serverless, endless runner game developed with Unity and AWS to serve as a hands-on learning framework for cloud integration.
 The platform addresses the critical skills gap in Vietnamese universities: while students learn AWS services like Lambda, DynamoDB, and API Gateway, they rarely experience realistic multi-service integration.

 Key features include:
 - **1v1 Real-time Race Mode**